jcnmsg/Escape-Obliterizer-GBC/README.md

 - Beginner Tutorials - [GamingMonsters Youtube Channel](https://www.youtube.com/playlist?list=PLeEj4c2zF7PaFv5MPYhNAkBGrkx4iPGJo)

 ## :beers: Special Thanks
 A special thanks is due to everyone at the [GBDev Community](https://github.com/gbdev/awesome-gbdev) Discord server, whom have answered all my questions and taught me the intricacies of developing for the Game Boy.
 These are the people who are keeping these consoles alive today and they sure deserve our appreciation.
+Also thanks to everyone on [/r/GameBoy](https://www.reddit.com/r/Gameboy/) and on my Instagram page who have taken some of their time to playtest this really small and silly game.